DarienLibrary/website_content/content/_finished/summerreading/summer_reading_teens.md

 <h2 style="color: #894C52;">Prizes</h2>
 When you complete a number of challenges, you win a prize!

-* 10 challenges: A free book
-* 15 challenges: An ice cream coupon to Gofer
-* 20 challenges: A $10 gift card to Amazon or [Barrett Bookstore](https://dar.to/2TUKaIw "Barrett Bookstore")
+* 10 challenges: A $10 gift card to Amazon or [Barrett Bookstore](https://dar.to/2TUKaIw "Barrett Bookstore")
+* 15 challenges: A surprise!
 <br />
 <!-- <img class="img-responsive center-block" src="/uploads/departments/youth/summer_reading/2019_saturn.jpg" alt="Put a ring on it" />
 <br /> -->